redhat-developer/vscode-rsp-ui/README.md

    * `"deployables"` - the list of deployables.
 It contains all informations related to each deployable.
    * `"server.autopublish.enabled"` - Enable the autopublisher
    * `"server.autopublish.inactivity.limit"` - Set the inactivity limit before the autopublisher runs
    * `"vm.install.path"` - A string representation pointing to a java home.
-If not set, java.home will be used instead
+If not set, java.jdt.ls.java.home will be used instead

 ### Provisional Global Server Parameters
    These settings may eventually be supported by all servers, but these settings are Provisional and may be changed before becoming official API.